uma-dev/chihuahua-game/README.md

 ## 🚀 Overview

-This is a 2D Pygame environment for training reinforcement learning agents.
+2D Pygame game and environment for reinforcement learning.
 It includes:

 * A custom RL environment compatible with Gymnasium
 * Modular game structure using Pygame (clean architecture)